Java Stuff

 One of the single most retarded aspects of Java.
 Use of the HTTP proxies by

-of using perfectly good existing environment variables (http_proxy
+of using perfectly good existing environment variables (http_proxy),

 Sun decided to make up new names for it's system properties and not

 document them anywhere.
-The names were proxySet
+The names were proxySet, proxyHost and

 Later they realized their mistake and decided to change things aroung

-again to something else non standardized: http.proxyHost
+again to something else non standardized: http.proxyHost and

-at least now you only need to set those properties and
+http.proxyPort at least now you only need to set those properties and

 not a third one to inform the VM about the other two.